sabiha90/cat-webapp/README.md

   ```
  {
     "code": 401,
-    "failed": "No user with this name!"
+    "error": "No user with this name!"
 }
  ```
 <p id ="api_3"> <h3> GET /cats </h3>